 To compete successfully in today’s business world, your organization must thrive in “borderless” conditions where ideas, innovation, resources, and talent flow freely and unconstrained.
 The best companies will transcend existing borders – real or imagined – and adapt to a workplace without borders.

-At HR Without Borders, our goal is to help people, leadership, and businesses ascend to their potential.
+At HR Without Borders, we help you, your people, teams, and leadership ascend to unlimited potential and possibility.

-The US Women’s soccer team dominated the women’s team from Thailand 13 to nil a couple of days ago in World Cup pool play.
+The US Women’s soccer team dominated the women’s team from Thailand 13 to nil their opening match of the 2019 World Cup.
 I watched the entire game.
-Yes, it was lopsided but it was so impressive to watch the skill and athleticism of these amazing women.
+It was lopsided but it was so impressive to watch the skill and athleticism of these amazing women.
 Unfortunately, but not unexpected, instead of being congratulated for setting a World Cup record for the largest margin of victory and most goals scored in a game, the team was chided for poor sportsmanship.
-Seriously?
-Do you think if a men’s team had this margin of victory that the same criticism would be dished out?
-I doubt it.
-If Alex Morgan stood over the Thai goalie and trashed talked her after scoring a goal, that’s poor sportsmanship.
-You know, like what happens after a dunk in men’s basketball.
+One might wonder if a men’s team had this margin of victory that the same criticism would be dished out?
+If Alex Morgan got in the Thai goalie’s face and trashed talked her after scoring a goal, that’s poor sportsmanship.
+You know, like what happens after an NBA dunk.
 Can you imagine the controversy if she did that?
 Or how about if Megan Rapinoe and team did a goal box choreographed dance after they scored a touchdown?
 Oops, I mean a goal.
-How shameful would that be?